lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ## Delete key

-You can delete a non-primary key with the [`deleteKey()`]() method.
+You can delete a non-primary key with [`deleteKey()`]().
 You cannot delete primary keys.
 This method will succeed regardless of the validity of key.

 ```ts
 try {